The Grand Lodge of the Most Ancient and Honorable Society of Free and Accepted Masons for the State of Rhode Island and Providence Plantations

-Thomas Oxnard - Provincial Grand Master of New England and Grand Master of Massachusetts - granted the petition for the constitution of St. John’s Lodge of Newport, December 27, 1749, the first in the Colony of Rhode Island and Providence Plantations.
-Brother Caleb Phillips was appointed first Master of the Lodge.
-According to tradition, the meetings were held during the early period of its history, in the “Council Chamber” of the “Old State House” (and now used as a Court House) which on this account hold special claim to the regard of the Fraternity in Rhode Island.
+Thomas Oxnard, Provincial Grand Master of New England and Grand Master of Massachusetts,granted the petition for the constitution of St. John’s Lodge of Newport on December 27, 1749, the first in the Colony of Rhode Island and Providence Plantations.
+Brother Caleb Phillips was appointed the first Master of the Lodge.
+During this time According to tradition, the meetings were held during the early period of its history, in the “Council Chamber” of the “Old State House” which is now and now used as a Court House on this account hold special claim to the regard of the Fraternity in Rhode Island.

 During the dormancy of these old Lodges, our Craftsmen were still active on a limited basis.
 Many interesting and exciting events occurred in which our patriotic Craftsmen engaged the British in their quest to become an independent nation.

 - On July 19, 1769 Craftsmen were responsible for the destruction of the British revenue sloop “Liberty” at Newport, this being the first overt act of violence offered to the British authorities in America.

 - On June 10, 1772 the British revenue schooner Gaspee was burned in Narragansett bay, by a band of citizens, nearly all members of St. Johns Lodge of Providence, disguised as Indians, under the leadership of Capt.
 Abraham Whipple, causing the first blood-shed of the Revolution.

 - On March 2, 1775 practically the same active colonists burned tea in Market Square, Providence; the town crier urged every citizen to bring and cast into the fire the “useless herb.”